 - Worldwide, there are more than 250 real estate crowdfunding platforms and this number is increasing rapidly.

-- 200 of them have already been collected and analysed by BrikkApp.
+- 200+ platforms have already been collected and analyzed by BrikkApp.

 How to Choose the Right Platform

-There is no standardised business model for real estate crowdfunding platforms.
+There is no standardized business model for real estate crowdfunding platforms.